The International Fine Furniture Course

 The course is predominantly workshop-based and delivered through demonstrations, practical projects, tutorials, lectures, discussion, research and individual mentoring.

-During the early stages, students develop core hand and machine skills through structured set projects designed to build precision, confidence and material understanding.
+During the early stages, students develop core hand and machine skills through set projects designed to build precision, confidence and material understanding.
 Alongside workshop practice, students attend sessions covering construction, timber technology, CAD, drawing, design development and furniture history.

 As technical ability develops, students are encouraged to begin designing and making their own furniture pieces, supported through personal tutorials and project guidance.
 Typically, students complete three structured projects followed by between one and three self-directed pieces.